Why Flash Photography is Prohibited During Gorilla Trekking

 A Land Cloaked in Clouds

-As our vehicle wound through the rolling highlands, past tea plantations and banana groves, the skies slowly began to darken.
-A fine mist settled over the hills like a veil, softening the landscape into a watercolor of greens and grays.
+A fine mist settled over the hills like a veil, softening the landscape into a watercolour of greens and greys.

-Children waved from the roadside, their laughter echoing through the valley.
-Life here didn’t seem slowed by the rain if anything, it was animated by it.
-The air was thick and earthy, filled with the scent of damp soil, wildflowers, and woodsmoke.
-I leaned out the window, letting the cool wind slap against my cheeks, and smiled.
-This was already a world apart.
+The air is thick and earthy, filled with the scent of damp soil, wildflowers, and woodsmoke.
+The cool wind slap already is a world apart.

 Into the Rain

-The jungle was alive in a way I hadn’t expected.
-Rain doesn’t silence the forest it amplifies it.
-Birds called from the treetops, their cries echoing like flutes through the canopy.
 Insects hummed beneath the leaves.
-The trees glistened with dew, and everywhere I looked, life was blooming.
+The trees glistened with dew, and everywhere life can be blooming.
 Lush, wild, and defiant.

 Eye to Eye with Giants

-Majestic doesn’t quite capture it.
-He was immense, powerful, yet oddly serene.
-He sat beneath a dripping tree, peeling leaves with a slow rhythm, his eyes scanning the forest as if he’d seen it all a hundred times over.
-Nothing about our presence seemed to faze him.
-He was king, and he knew it.
+A silverback doesn’t quite capture it.
+He is immense, powerful, yet oddly serene.
+He sits beneath a dripping tree, peeling leaves with a slow rhythm.

 When the Rain Teaches You

-Leaving the gorillas was bittersweet.
-We trekked back in near silence, each lost in our thoughts, the forest still whispering around us.
-The rain had lightened to a mist, clinging to the moss-covered trunks like a memory refusing to fade.
+Trekking back in near silence, the forest whispering and the rain lighten to a mist, clinging to the moss-covered trunks.

 A Journey That Gives Back

-After the trek, I stopped by Ride 4 a Woman, a local women’s collective in Buhoma Village that empowers widows and single mothers through weaving, tailoring, and eco-tourism.
-I bought a hand-stitched bag there now a treasured reminder of the hands and hearts behind this journey.
+After the trek, you stop for a local women’s collective in Buhoma Village that empowers widows and single mothers through weaving, tailoring, and eco-tourism.

 Final Thoughts: Go Where the Wild Calls

-When I look back on that trek, I don’t remember the mud in my boots or the ache in my legs.
+On that trek of the wet season, the mud in the boots or the ache in the legs.
 I remember the moment I stood inches away from a silverback and felt the world fall away.
-I remember the rain dripping from the canopy, the laughter of strangers-turned-friends, the fierce joy of being alive and part of something bigger.

 Because some of the best stories are the ones we earn with muddy hands, open hearts, and a willingness to say yes—even when the skies say no.